Building oscillatory chemical reaction networks by adding reversible reactions: Proof of Theorem

 \item We need to put a number of upper bounds on $\eta$.
-The first of these ensures (via the implicit function theorem) that a portion of the zero set of $g_{*}$, and hence $f_{*}$, is the graph of a function.
+The first of these ensures (via the IFT) that a portion of the zero set of $g_{*}$, and hence $f_{*}$, is the graph of a function.
 Let $\mathcal{E}$ be the zero set of $g_{*}$ on its domain, namely

 We now claim that there exists $y_{max}\in(0, y_{pos}]$ and $\eta_1>0$ such that the zero-set of $g_{*}$ in $\mathcal{Z} \times B_{y_{max}} \times (-\eta_1, \eta_1)$ is the graph of a $C^2$ function $\theta\colon \mathcal{Z} \times (-\eta_1,\eta_1) \to \mathbb{R}^m$, namely,